Endometriosis & Infertility

-- Their fallopian tubes may function abnormally, due to adhesion or scarring (so-called tubal infertility)
+- Their fallopian tubes may function abnormally, due to adhesion or scarring resulting from endometriosis invading the tubes (so-called tubal infertility)

-- Ovarian function may be adversely affected, possibly resulting in sub-par egg quality
+- Ovarian function may be adversely affected when endometriosis lesions invade the ovaries, possibly resulting in diminished ovarian reserve and sub-par egg quality

 - Endometriosis may release toxic substances which may harm embryos and/or their implantation capacity